 - How does NextBus actually determine the real-time the bus will arrive?

-NextBus uses information regarding travel speed and location from GPS units installed on all the buses.
-It factors this information, along with travel time data that has been inputted into the programm, to determine when the bus will arrive at your stop.
+NextBus uses information regarding travel speed and location from GPS units installed on all StAT buses.
+It factors this information, along with travel time data that has been inputted into the app, to determine when the bus will arrive at your stop.
 Fluctuations can occur depending on traffic signals or other sudden delays.